5 Diet Hacks You Need Now for Quick Weight Loss, Says Science

-Weight loss looks different for everyone, but studies show that making little changes to your lifestyle is much more effective than the extreme measures some take to shed pounds.
+Weight loss does look different for everyone, but studies show that making little changes to your lifestyle is much more effective than the extreme measures some take to shed pounds.
 The only problem people consistently have is figuring out where and when to start.

-Break down these goals into daily habits like cutting 50 calories here and making a healthy swap there, and suddenly it’s simple to slim down and slash your risk of diabetes.
-Use these Eat This!-approved, science-backed diet hacks to dodge hundreds of calories by the end of the day and lose weight quickly and easily.
-Need recipes to go with your new lifestyle?
-Don’t miss the 7 Breakfasts a Dietician Swears By.
+Break down these goals into daily habits like cutting 50 calories here and making a healthy swap there, and suddenly it's simple to slim down and reach those health goals you've set for yourself.
+Try any of these science-backed diet hacks to dodge hundreds of calories by the end of the day and lose weight quickly and easily.
+While you're making healthier changes, be sure to stock up on The 7 Healthiest Foods to Eat Right Now.

 Eat The Whole Thing

 Stop with the sipping!
-A study found that swapping three glasses of fruit juice a week with three servings of whole fruit was associated with a seven percent risk reduction for Type 2 diabetes, so next time you’re reaching for that waist-widening bottle of apple juice, grab a Pink Lady from the fruit bowl on your way out the door instead.
+A study found that swapping three glasses of fruit juice a week with three servings of whole fruit was associated with a reduced risk of developing type 2 diabetes, so next time you're reaching for that waist-widening bottle of apple juice, grab a Pink Lady from the fruit bowl on your way out the door instead.

 Use Smaller Bowls